constantinosgeorgiou/playground/react/hushhush/README.md

 This should be displayed instead of high and low confidence.
 Exact result (full target icon)
 Approximate result (empty target icon)

+## FAQ

+## How do you clean the links?

+A crowded sourced file is used containing known source identifiers that various sites are using to track the links.

+### Do you collect any data?

+No. Everything is done on your device.

+_Technical answer:_ To build this site Next.JS was used, which does collect anonymous [telemetry](https://nextjs.org/telemetry).
+We switch this feature off, so that not even general usage information is sent to their servers.

+What are Urchin Tracking Module (UTM) parameters?

+> Urchin Tracking Module (UTM) parameters are five variants of URL parameters used by marketers to track the effectiveness of online marketing campaigns across traffic sources and publishing media.
+They were introduced by Google Analytics' predecessor Urchin and, consequently, are supported out of the box by Google Analytics.
+The UTM parameters in a URL identify the campaign that refers traffic to a specific website, and attribute the browser's website session and the sessions after that until the campaign attribution window expires to it.
+The parameters can be parsed by analytics tools and used to populate reports.
+>
+> Source: Wikipedia

+### How can I contribute?

+With code:

+- You can contribute code by having a look at the open issues and creating a Pull Request.

+With suggestions:

+- Open a new issue to tell us which site to add.

+With issue reports:

+- Open a new issue to report to us an issue that came up with the site.